jodreen/jodreen.github.io/about.md

             </div>

             <div class="project-desc">
-                A personal website built with Jekyll and Github Pages.
+                A personal website built with Jekyll and hosted on Github Pages.
 Built from the base theme <a href="https://github.com/barryclark/jekyll-now" target="_blank">Jekyll Now</a>.
             </div>
         </div>
     </div>